https://github.com/TheClimateCorporation/mandoline.git

 partitioned into non-overlapping tiles (“chunks”) whose maximum extent

-along each dimension is specified by :chunk-dimensions
+along each dimension is specified by :chunk-dimensions.

-You may also wonder what is the significance of the :fill-value
+You may also wonder what is the significance of the :fill-value entry

 that is associated with each variable in the metadata map.
 Mandoline